fireblocks/fireblocks-agent/README.md

 * Console - Fireblocks web console.
 [Link](https://console.fireblocks.io/v2/)
 * Mobile App - Fireblocks mobile app.
 * Mobile API Gateway - Fireblocks REST API Server.
-The firblocks agent communicates with this server in the registration flow and for receiving new messages.
+The Fireblocks agent communicates with this server in the registration flow and for receiving new messages.
 * Developer API - Fireblocks back office server for workspace setup and configuration.
 * Fireblocks Agent - An on-prem service written in Typescript which is responsible for receiving new messages to sign from Fireblocks, relay these messages to the client's HSM and return the signed result back to Fireblocks.
-* Customer Server - The client's own server which receives messages to sign from the fireblocks agent.
-Sign them via the client's HSM and provide the fireblocks agent with the signed messages.
+* Customer Server - The client's own server which receives messages to sign from the Fireblocks agent.
+Sign them via the client's HSM and provide the Fireblocks agent with the signed messages.
 * HSM component - The actual HSM implementation.
 Can be on prem or a cloud based HSM, or a different Key Management System.

 ## About the Customer Server